Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - your current address or location

-- a way to contact you - eg email address, community phone number
+- a way to contact you such as an email address or community phone number

 - the amount and type of income you get each week

-- why you are applying for ERA housing
+- why you are applying for the EEH program

 - details about the employment, education or training you will be doing.

-An ERA housing provider may contact you to talk about your application and ask for more information.
+An EEH provider may contact you to talk about your application and ask for more information.

-The ERA provider will assess your application.
+The EEH provider will assess your application.
 If your application is successful, it will be placed on a waiting list.
 You will be contacted once a suitable property for you becomes available.

 Being offered housing

-Once you are offered ERA housing, you can apply to Housing SA for help paying bond and rent.
+Once you are offered an EEH rental agreement, you can apply to Housing SA for help paying bond and rent.

-If you are moving to ERA housing in metropolitan Adelaide, a support worker will help you prepare for the move and settle in your new home.
+If you are moving to an EEH property in metropolitan Adelaide, a support worker will help you prepare for the move and settle into your new home.

-Most properties already have basic household furniture and appliances - eg fridge, bed, washing machines.
+Most properties already have basic household furniture and appliances such as a fridge, bed and washing machine.
 You will have to arrange for the electricity to be connected once you move in.

 You will need to bring your own bed linen, sheets, quilts, pillows and towels.

-ERA houses are managed by Housing SA and non-government organisations.
-Their tenancy managers will visit you to make sure you have settled in and are looking after the house.
+EEH houses are managed by Housing SA and non-government organisations.
+Their tenancy managers will visit you to make sure you have settled in and looking after the house.

 You will need to sign a lease agreement at the beginning of your tenancy which lays out your rights and responsibilities as a tenant.